MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/troubleshoot/troubleshoot-ldap-using-etw.md

 audience: Admin
 ms.author: v-tea
 ms.topic: article
-ms.date: 11/18/2019
+ms.date: 11/22/2019
 ---

-# Event Tracing in LDAP Applications
+# Using ETW to troubleshoot LDAP connections

 Event Tracing for Windows ([ETW](https://docs.microsoft.com/windows/win32/etw/event-tracing-portal)) for applications that use [Lightweight Directory Access Protocol](https://docs.microsoft.com/previous-versions/windows/desktop/ldap/lightweight-directory-access-protocol-ldap-api).
 Certain areas of the LDAP Provider have an underlying implementation that is complex or that involves a sequence of steps that makes diagnosis of problems in these areas more difficult.
 ETW can be a valuable troubleshooting tool.

-## How to turn on Event Tracing and start a trace
+## How to turn on ETW and start a trace

-**To turn on LDAP client tracing**
+**To turn on ETW**

 1. Open Registry Editor and create the following registry subkey: